0LNetworkCommunity/libra-legacy-v6/documentation/Cairo_ZKP_OL_Integration.md

 ## Writing and Using ZK-Mechanisms in Move
 Zero-Knowledge Proofs are an emerging technology in Blockchains that have lots of potential.
 We can leverage ZK-STARKs to generate and verify proofs use and use the Cairo programming language to define what to check when verifying.
+Currently Move instructions are defined for checking if a number is greater than another value.
+This document is targeted for those who wish to create their own functionality.

 ### Step 1: Write the Cairo Program